-An advanced study of the assessment, diagnosis and remediation of reading problems, with a focus on evaluating, planning, and organizing remedial reading instruction, support, materials and resources for students with reading difficulties.
+An advanced study of the assessment, diagnosis and remediation of reading problems, with a focus on methodological approaches for evaluating, planning, and organizing remedial reading instruction, content area reading support, materials and resources for students with reading difficulties.
 Prerequisites: ECE/EED/SPE 300, EED 314 or 315, SPE 316, or ECE 318.
 SPE 440 is a prerequisite for EDU 445.
 The two courses may be taken concurrently only with permission of the EDU 445 instructor.
+Spring Term.

 SPE 442 Remediation of Difficulties in Understanding and Applying Mathematics

 An advanced study of the theories, methods and materials used to teach mathematics with a focus on evaluating, planning and organizing multi-sensory instruction for students having difficulties with mathematics.
-Prerequisites: SPE 250, SPE 300.
+Prerequisites: SPE 300, MTH 325.
 Fall Term.

 SPE 450 Special Education Practicum: Collaboration and Professional Practice

 An advanced field-based, clinical experience designed to apply knowledge and skills from Core I and II course work with a focus on effective instructional practices, optional learning environments, professional collaboration, school policies and procedures (e.g., mandated reporting) and reflective practice.
 Candidates present their professional e-portfolios as part of the evaluation process for admission to student teaching.
 Requires a minimum of two full days per week in each of the prospective student teaching placements.
 Prerequisites: SPE 300, Core I and Core II courses; to be taken in the term prior to student teaching.